MakeSchool-Tutorials/Tip-Calculator-Swift3/P1-Getting-Started/content.md

 Although it's technically possible to write iOS apps without using Xcode, it's not worth the trouble.
 If you're serious about making iOS apps, you must become fluent with using Xcode!

+> [info]
-It's important to note, that Xcode contains many advanced, powerful tools that are out of the scope of this tutorial.
+It's important to note, that Xcode contains many more advanced, powerful tools than the ones mentioned here.
+These are out of the scope of this tutorial.

 ## Terms and Definition

 - compile-time
 - run-time
 - debug
-- user-interface
+- user interface (UI)
 - camel-case
+- dynamic
+- static

 If you ever get confused or can't remember code-related jargon, don't hesitate to do a quick Google to refresh your memory!